HereLiesAz/BarCodEncrypt/README.md

 # BarCodEncrypt

-  I had this dream where, in the middle of our conversation, Dwayne "The Rock" Johnson pulled out his keys and scanned the barcode of a coupon club key fob.
+  I had this dream where, in the middle of our conversation, Dwayne "The Rock" Johnson pulled out his keys and scanned the barcode on a coupon club key fob.
   "What was that?"
 I asked.
   "Oh," The Rock showed me his fob.
 "This is my password."